 Christmas tree sales may be permitted in the Agricultural and Commercial Districts for a period not to exceed forty-five (45) days.
 Adequate off-street parking shall be provided and situated so as to not create a traffic hazard.
 The site shall be cleared of trees and debris ten (10) days after the last day of the sale.

-Section 7.22.
-OPEN STORAGE YARDS.
-Open storage yards of construction contractor’s equipment and supplies, building materials, sand, gravel or lumber.
+Section 7.15.
+OPEN STORAGE YARDS FOR CONTRACTORS

+Open storage yards of construction contractors’ equipment and supplies, building materials, sand, gravel, or lumber are subject to the following regulations:

 Such uses shall be located at least two hundred (200) feet from any residential district.

-If it is deemed essential by the Planning Commission to prevent loose materials from blowing into adjacent properties, a fence, tarpaulin or obscuring wall of not less than five (5) feet shall be required around the stored material.
+If it is deemed essential by the Planning Commission to prevent loose materials from blowing into adjacent properties, a fence, tarpaulin, or obscuring wall of not less than five (5) feet shall be required around the stored material.

 No required yard spaces shall be used for the storage of equipment or material.

-Section 7.23.
-PLANNED SHOPPING CENTERS.
-Planned shopping center based upon the following criteria:

-A planned shopping center when used in this context means a commercial development which has been designed, developed and operated as a unit and can satisfy the following criteria: a site of three (3) to six (6) acres; a supporting population of at least five (5) stores and a floor area of ten thousand (10,000) to fifty thousand (50,000) square feet in size.

-A planting strip of at least ten (10) feet wide shall be provided around the entire perimeter of the site except for driveways onto the public street system.
-A wall or barrier of suitable material not less than five (5) feet high shall be constructed along those property lines which abut a residential district.

-No main or accessory building shall be situated less than fifty (50) feet from any perimeter property line.

-A landscape plan which includes the entire site shall be submitted for approval to determine compliance with screening and planting strips.

-All signs shall be affixed to the face of the building and shall be a uniform design throughout except for one (1) ground pole sign advertising the name of the shopping center.

-Because of the nature of the parking and ingress and egress to shopping centers, carry-out restaurants shall be permitted.

-All off-street parking shall be within its own area, as specified in Article VI, and an internal system of roads and walks which will effectively separate pedestrian and vehicular traffic.

-Section 7.24.
-RADIO AND TELEVISION TOWERS.Radio and television towers, including all commercial radio, television and other transmitting or relay antenna towers are permitted, subject to the following conditions:
+Section 7.16.
+RADIO AND TELEVISION TOWERS

+Radio and television towers, including all commercial radio, television and other transmitting or relay antenna towers are permitted, subject to the following conditions:

 The setbacks for all towers shall be a distance equal to the height of such tower.